-Another pre-workout must is making sure to be properly fueled going into the session.
-60 minutes of exercise can cause to lose of more than a quarter of water.
+Another pre-workout must be making sure to be properly fueled going into the session.
+60 minutes of exercise can cause to loss of more than a quarter of water.
 Drink the recommended two 8-ounce bottles of water a few hours before exercising, another glass half an hour before exercise, and 7-10 ounces every 20 minutes while working out.

 Fix Your Technique